H-Studio logo

 • dach

-Many founders and entrepreneurs in the DACH region believe legaltech is exclusively a topic for large law firms with dedicated IT departments.
-This prejudice costs real money.
-Even small and medium-sized businesses can significantly accelerate legal processes with software solutions, reduce costs, and minimise risks.
+Many founders and entrepreneurs in DACH believe legaltech is exclusively a topic for large law firms with dedicated IT departments.
+That prejudice can cost real money.
+Even small and medium-sized businesses can reduce friction in legal processes with software, lower costs, and manage risk more systematically.

 Key Takeaways